This information explains what opioids are and how to take them safely.Back to top

 What are opioids?

-Opioids are strong painkillers that your healthcare provider (such as your doctor or advanced practice provider) prescribes to you for moderate to severe pain.
+Opioids (also called narcotics) are strong painkillers that your healthcare provider (such as your doctor or advanced practice provider) prescribes to you for moderate to severe pain.
 While opioids come with some risks, they can help you manage your pain.
 It’s important to follow your healthcare provider’s instructions and the tips in this resource when taking opioids.

 You may be prescribed opioids when other medications don’t help with your pain or may interfere with your cancer treatment.
 Opioids can help you manage your pain so that you’re able to do your daily activities and improve your quality of life.